jadrdc/posts/README.md

 ## Future Enhancements

 * Implement more complex caching strategies for offline handling.
-* Expand the domain logic with additional use cases.
 * Add more unit tests to improve test coverage.
-* Implement pluggin for graddle
+* Implement pluggin for graddle.

 This project demonstrates a scalable and maintainable approach to building Android applications with MVVM and Jetpack Compose in a multi-module setup.
 It ensures clear separation of concerns, allowing easy testing and reusability of modules across projects.